filmil/futility/README.md

 The `serial_upload` utility is a Go program that facilitates uploading text files over a serial connection.
 It is designed to wait for a specific prompt on the serial port before sending the file's contents, making it suitable for interacting with devices that require a handshake or specific command sequence.

 For more in-depth information, including detailed specifications and usage instructions, please refer to the [serial_upload README](cmd/serial_upload/README.md).

+This module was partially written using an automated coding assistant, with human supervision.